 What do I mean by how baby is falling asleep?
 Simply this – think about what your baby needs in order to fall asleep and then stay asleep (I don’t mean stay asleep for 12 hours, necessarily – just stay asleep for a 2 or 3-hour chunk).
 If your baby wakes often throughout the night, and has a hard time sleeping independently, even after you’ve addressed all the ‘setting the stage’ factors (like schedule, sleeping environment, etc.), then your baby almost certainly has what The Baby Sleep Site® calls a limiting sleep association.
 A limiting sleep association is any activity you do that helps your baby fall asleep (and stay asleep) that isn’t sustainable for the entire period of sleep.
 Think rocking/nursing/patting/holding in arms (after all, we parents aren’t machines who can do these activities indefinitely!).
 Note that these are different than healthy sleep associations (like having a darkened room, white noise, etc.) – good sleep associations are those things that your child associates with sleep, but that don’t require ongoing work from you throughout the night.

-In cases where there is a limiting sleep association present, your job is to gradually wean your baby away from the limiting sleep association, and to help your baby learn to fall sleep independently.
+In cases where there is a limiting sleep association present, your job is to gradually wean your baby away from the limiting sleep association, and to help your baby learn to fall asleep independently.
 And how does a baby learn to do that?
 You guessed it…by self-soothing to sleep!

 Now, I should point out that one does not expect an infant to self soothe the way an older child or adult would.
 If you consider the ways that you regulate your stress and emotions, it’s obvious that you wouldn’t expect your baby to do the same!
 And in this way, the ability to self soothe is something that grows and matures as your child grows and matures.
 However, when the surrounding conditions are favorable, a baby can learn the skill of going to sleep without a limiting sleep association – in other words, a baby can learn to self-soothe to sleep.